bonaert/tinyc-compiler/README.md

 The compiler translates the TinyC file into assembly by doing the following steps:

-1) Lexing
+1. Lexing
-2) Parsing
+2. Parsing
-3) Conversion into an Intermediate Representation (IR) language
+3. Conversion into an Intermediate Representation (IR) language
-4) Program optimization:
+4. Program optimization:
     - Mathematical simplification
     - Graph analysis
     - Duplicate expression removal & expression simplification
-5) Conversion of the IR code into x86 64 assembly
+5. Conversion of the IR code into x86 64 assembly

-TinyC compiler (lexer + parser + IR + optimization + x86 assembly generation)